JonasKs/INF3331-jonasksv/assignment4/README.md

 `ValueError: 'assignment4/*.pyx' doesn't match any files` come when run.
 Open setup.py and comment out the line with the content:
 `ext_modules=cythonize("assignment4/*.pyx")`
 Try again.
-Please note that using cython_integrator functions does not work, since the .pyx file don't work when done this way.)
+Please note that using cython_integrator functions does not work, if the .pyx file gives the error above.
+If something with my package don't work, I'd simply clone it..
+Seems like it behaves differently on my debian and my ubuntu VM for some reason)